 - handles any mismatches, as described and illustrated, in the Seeding Your database section of the Getting Started User Guide

 - checks for any lost scrobbles (details here) … only available if you are playing whole albums

 - if there are no mismatches, and no apparent missing track plays, it accepts the batch of scrobbles, and updates MediaMonkey (track and album play counts, and also the date last played columns)

 In this illustration there were no unmatched or missing tracks, so we have another run summary dialogue box with a blue “i” icon indicating that the batch of fresh scrobbles has been fully processed.

 When you press the OK button to dismiss the Run Summary, the Wizard will advance ready for the next Get action.

-If Last.fm begins to enforce a new auto-correction to one of your tracks, the simplest fix is often to just re-tag your track, and then re-run the AlbumPlays Approve action.
-This will re-audit and complete processing for the batch.
+If Last.fm begins to enforce a new tag auto-“correction” to one of your tracks, the simplest fix is often to just re-tag your track, and then re-run the AlbumPlays Approve action.
+Mismatches caused by LFM’s new corrections will be avoided.